 When you’re looking to expand your client base, it’s a good idea to have a well thought out and measurable inbound marketing campaign to move potential clients along with your marketing funnel so that you can gain new customers and clients.
 In order for your inbound marketing campaign to be successful, you will want to avoid making these 5 common mistakes that can kill your campaign before you gain any real traction.

 According to Forbes, email marketing is beneficial to your website.
 And that in mind, high-quality content must be at the core of any inbound marketing campaign.
 It doesn’t matter who is creating the content, quality is non-negotiable.
 When you publish content that is not on par with your brand or your business, you are putting its reputation on the line, and you may be doing more harm than good.
 Not to mention giving your competitive advantage over you.

 The saying goes, “Good things come to those who wait.”
 And when it concerns inbound marketing campaigns, patience is necessary.
-Inbound marketing is built for analytics, so it will take some time before you gather enough measurable data.
+Digital marketing is built for analytics, so it will take some time before you gather enough measurable data.
 Expect to see results, but results don’t typically come in a week.
 Don’t pull your campaign just because you don’t have tons of traffic, emails, leads or engagement in the first few weeks.

 3. Underestimating the Work

 Inbound marketing requires a lot of work.
 It’s more than some blog posts, social media posts, and a periodic ebook or video.
 When it’s done right, there are often hundreds of tasks to tackle each week.
 Not all of them require tons of time, but they are every bit as important as the rest.
 You want them all to be completed on time and high quality.
 Falling behind can make catching up seem impossible.
 If you don’t have the ability or resources to handle digital marketing, you’ll need to hire some help or employ an inbound marketing firm to help you navigate your campaign.